-- A student who withdraws and then reenters the same program at the same institution after 180 days, or - A student who withdraws from a program and then enrolls in a new program at the same institution, or at another institution within any time period.

-H. Maximum Time Frame
+- A student who withdraws and then reenters the same program at the same institution after 180 days: the repeated course grade will be counted along with the previously assigned grade.
+Repeated course hours will count toward total cumulative hours (pace of progression) or - A student who withdraws from a program and then enrolls in a new program at the same institution, or at another institution within any time period.
+The student establishes a new maximum timeframe based on the new program length.
+Hours and grades from the previous program are not included when evaluating SAP for the new program. - H. Maximum Time Frame

-Students may continue to receive Title IV Financial Aid and State Aid at the pace of 75% or greater until they have been enrolled 133.3% of their scheduled hours.
+Students may continue to receive Title IV Financial Aid and State Aid at the pace of 67% or greater until they have been enrolled 150% of their scheduled hours.